KhandelwalTapan7/AI_Deepfake_Detector/README.md

 ---

-## ❓ FAQ
+## FAQ

 ### General Questions

 **Q: How accurate is AURORA?**
-A: AURORA achieves **95.27% accuracy** on our test datasets with balanced real, AI, and deepfake images.
+A: AURORA achieves 95.27% accuracy on our test datasets with balanced real, AI, and deepfake images.

 **Q: Can AURORA detect all types of deepfakes?**
 A: AURORA detects most common deepfake techniques including face-swapping, lip-syncing, and expression manipulation.
 Detection rates vary based on quality.